Dmongue1/CMSC-471-Project-1/README.md

  - added in 'all games finished' popup in gameLoop

  - 'end after current game' button for loop

-Goals:
- - fields/buttons to play single or multiple games

 # Chess AI
 A chess AI, with with different algorithms of increasing intelligence.